debugmen/debugmen.github.io/_posts/2022-02-18-enabot_series_part_1.md

 ```
 It has a different hash for the root user and was easily cracked with rockyou.txt.
 The password was ```helpme```.
 They probably updated the password in the newer firmware update after figuring out it could be cracked in less than a second.

 I then wanted to check how long a bruteforce would take.
 I did a little research about the hashing algorithm they use, "DES Crypt".
 Turns out it can only be 8 characters long, so definitely crackable with enough time and good enough hardware.
 I tried bruteforcing everything up to 7 characters which took about a day, and had no luck.
 That means the password is 8 characters.
 My hashrate with a 1060 TI is about 460 Megahashes per second.
 After doing the math it would take my machine 5 years running nonstop to check every 8 character password.
-I did some reasearch and found these alternative options for cracking
+I searched around the web and found these alternative options for cracking

 1. A google collab hashcat session gave me 850 Mh/s
     * [Colabcat](https://github.com/someshkar/colabcat)